Frequently Asked Questions

 Birth is such an important event in the life of a woman.
 Her experience can affect her for the rest of her life physically, emotionally, and spiritually.
 A traumatic experience may hinder bonding between the mother and the new baby, while an empowering experience might give the mother some extra oomph to handle the often difficult work of taking care of newborn while being sleep-deprived and exhausted.
 I want to help mothers have a positive birth experience and a strong foundation for their family life; after all, strong families are what strong societies are made of.

-I took my doula training in the fall of 2016 and loved being a doula ever since then.
+I took my doula training in the fall of 2016.
+I've supported over 100 births since then, and still love it.

 I prefer to support births in Worcester, Worcester County, and Central Mass, but have traveled as far as 1.5 hrs for the right families on occasion.